cedvillalbaag/workingsmarternotharder_summary/README.md

 ## 2.- Track your Hours.
 - Analyze how you can improve your work next week.

-## 3.- Write an Operating Document
+## 3.- Write an Operating Document.
 - Standarized procedures.

-## 4.- Show your skills
+## 4.- Show your skills.
 - List all of your special experiences and skills.

-## 5.- Take advantage of conmmuting times
+## 5.- Take advantage of commuting times.
-- Reading
+- Reading.
-- Sleeping
+- Sleeping.
-- Educating yourself
+- Educating yourself.
 - Make sure I know what I’m going to do.